bucs445fall2025/project-virtualenvironment/sprints/ch3_sprint/sprint.md

 Theo Fahey: Developer

 ## **Team Norms:**
 As of right now, we have a group chat for informal or urgent communications (setting meeting times, etc.) and a Discord server for formal meetings and organizing resources.
+We anticipate having a weekly meeting/standup to document progress and ensure we are on track with our sprints.

 ## **Application Stack:**
 - Node.js